ibm-cloud-docs/databases-for-postgresql-gen2/howto-extensions.md

 ```
 {: pre}

-Extensions are installed into the read-only `ibm_extension` schema.
-The schema is part of the `search_path` so extension objects do not need to be qualified with a schema.
+Extensions are installed into the `public` schema by default.
+Because the `search_path` automatically includes this schema, you can reference (or "call") extension objects without needing to specify the schema qualifier.
-The change from `public` schema to `ibm_extension` schema is necessary to protect the security and integrity of your data.

 If you run the `\dx` command after installing an extension, it appears in the table.